Baaqar-007/artifact-to-pwa/README.md

 the actual download was found to be a ZIP (in v3.0.0), extract-zip was added back.

----

-### v3.0.0 — Hardening and Claude Compatibility

-The v2.2.0 architecture was correct but had several production issues discovered during real-world testing.
+The architecture was correct but had several production issues discovered during real-world testing.

 **Bug 1 — HTTP 404 on binary download.**